MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

 Do you need to give your students and educators access to different features in Microsoft Teams?
 You can quickly identify the users in your organization by license type and then assign them the appropriate policy.
 This tutorial shows you how to assign a meeting policy to large sets of users in your school.
 You can assign policies using the Microsoft Teams admin center and PowerShell and we'll show you both ways.

-You can assign a meeting policy directly to users at scale through a batch policy assignment or to a security group that the users are members of.
+You can assign a meeting policy to a security group that the users are members of or directly to users at scale through a batch policy assignment.
 You'll learn how to:

-- Use [policy assignment to groups](#assign-a-policy-to-a-group) to assign a meeting policy to a security group.
-This method is recommended for security groups of up to 50,000 users but will also work with larger groups.
+- **Use [policy assignment to groups](#assign-a-policy-to-a-group) to assign a meeting policy to a security group (recommended)**.
+This method lets you assign a policy based on group membership.
+As members are added to or removed from a group, their policy assignments are updated accordingly.
+We recommend you use this method because it reduces the time to manage policies for new users or when users' roles change.
+This method works best for groups of up to 50,000 users but will also work with larger groups.

-- Use [batch policy assignment](assign-policies.md#assign-a-policy-to-a-batch-of-users) to assign a meeting policy to users in bulk.
-With this method, you can assign a policy for up to 5,000 users at a time.
+- **Use [batch policy assignment](assign-policies.md#assign-a-policy-to-a-batch-of-users) to assign a meeting policy directly to users in bulk**.
+You can assign a policy for up to 5,000 users at a time.
 If you have more than 5,000 users, you can submit multiple batches.
+Keep in mind that with this method, you'll need to re-run the batch assignment whenever you have new users to assign the policy to those users.

 Remember that in Teams, users automatically get the Global (Org-wide default) policy for a Teams policy type unless you create and assign a custom policy.
 Because the student population is often the largest set of users and they often receive the most restrictive settings, we recommend that you do the following: